Gabe Perreault earns promotion, makes impact in Rangers’ win over Flyers

 “We liked Gabe’s game, we thought he was playing really well, we thought we’d give it a shot,” Sullivan said afterward, looking very much like the cat who ate the canary.
 “I had this conversation with you guys before the game, so it’s probably nothing that you didn’t expect, so when you saw it, I hope that’s proof that I’m speaking the truth to you guys.”

-Perreault was a plus-1 and posted a 73.3 expected goal share while on at 5-on-5, per Natural Stat Trick.
-He played a season-high 15:31.
+Perreault was a plus-1 and posted a 73.3 expected goal share when playing 5-on-5, per Natural Stat Trick.
+He logged a season-high 15:31 TOI.

-Time will tell if Sullivan decides that Perreault, who scored his first NHL goal in a 2-1 overtime victory Thursday, has done enough to remain in the top six on a regular basis.
-Based on his pregame comments, it seems likely that the coach will be cautious with Perreault’s assignments and will make decisions about his role on a game-by-game, situational basis.
+Time will tell if Sullivan decides that Perreault did enough to remain in the top six on a regular basis.
+Based on his pregame comments, it seems likely that the coach will be cautious with Perreault’s assignments and make decisions about his role on a game-by-game, situational basis.

-But with Miller leaving midway through the third period with an upper-body injury that could keep him out for a while, the Rangers are going to need all the help they can get.
+But with Miller leaving midway through the third period with an upper-body injury, that could sideline him, the Rangers will need all the help they can get.